Nicholas Metropolis Award for Outstanding Doctoral Thesis Work in Computational Physics

 The award is supported by the Division of Computational Physics.

 Rules & Eligibility

 The Division of Computational Physics is pleased to announce its annual competition for the Nicholas Metropolis Award for Outstanding Doctoral Thesis Work in Computational Physics.
-The deadline for nominations is July 15th.
+The deadline for nominations is July 1st.
 Nominations will be accepted for any doctoral student (present or past) in any country for work performed as part of the requirements for a doctoral degree.
 Nominees must have pass their thesis defense not more than 18 months before the nomination deadline.
 An individual can be nominated only once; however, an unsuccessful candidate will be carried over for one year.
-The nomination package should include:

 Nomination & Selection Process

 Serving a diverse and inclusive community of physicists worldwide is a primary goal for APS.
 Nominations of qualified women, members of underrepresented minority groups, and scientists from outside the United States are especially encouraged.

 This year’s deadline has passed.
 Please check back soon for next year’s nomination information and deadline.